Web Resources

 Develop a relationship with a mentor who has completed the ABCN process.
 If no such individual is locally available or suitable as a mentor, consider working with the AACN mentorship program, which links applicants with willing mentors.

-Join the BRAIN e-mail listserv.
-Though not required, listserv membership can be a tremendous resource.
-In an effort to keep the listserv relevant, helpful, and supportive, we require that new members have a sponsor.
-Learn more about how to become a listserv member by completing a New BRAIN Member Questionnaire.
+Join the BRAIN e-mail forum.
+Though not required, forum membership can be a tremendous resource.
+In an effort to keep the forum relevant, helpful, and supportive, we require that new members have a sponsor.
+Learn more about how to become a forum member by completing a New BRAIN Member Questionnaire.
 Even if you are not fully interested or committed to joining BRAIN, we hope that you will be able to use these resources in preparing for ABPP/ABCN board certification.